ARTIST STATEMENT

 Ergas Collection, Museum of Contemporary Art, Sydney, Australia

-Private collections in Australia, New Zealand, USA, Canada, Iceland, and England
+Private collections in Australia, the USA and England

 GRANTS, SCHOLARSHIPS AND AWARDS